 Gary Yu is a well-known crypto developer within the Grin circles.
-Building and vouching for an anonymous cryptocurrency aimed at privacy and scalability, he has been prolific.
+Building and vouching for an anonymous cryptocurrency aimed at privacy and scalability (using the MimbleWimble Protocol).
 Grin’s mainnet was launched earlier in 2019 and has gained quite a following since the first line was posted back in 2016.

 On this project, Yu serves as a core developer and a board member and undoubtedly, Gary Yu is massive as far as Grin is concerned.
 He is an experienced developer and has 28 repositories and 102 followers on GitHub.
 In his recent interview with ODaily Planet Daily, Yu explained how he came across Grin, its current and future plans as well as things to work on.

 Yu first came across the project back in February 2018.
 He stated that he accidentally read the name from an article on Medium and gained interest in the project.
 Yu was taken by Grin’s progress and what it stands to offer.
 In his view, he explained that the simple privacy transaction is an addition to other features like the chain data verification function.
 He adds:

 “The appeal of the Grin project is also its fully open development model, a thoroughly community-based project that shares many similarities with the Bitcoin project in 2008.”